ubcbraincircuits/whitepaper/source/dmp/index.rst

 UBC Library
 -----------
-The UBC library provides resources for Research Data Management, including this website and research data librarians who can be contacted at  research.data@ubc.ca
+The UBC library provides resources for Research Data Management through its `website <https://researchdata.library.ubc.ca/>`__.
+Additionally, research data librarians can be contacted at research.data@ubc.ca

 Portage
 -------
-Portage was launched by the Canadian Association of Research Libraries and works with libraries to enhance shared stewardship of data.
-This includes availing expertise such as research librarians and services and technologies such as the `Federated Research Data Repository <https://ubcbraincircuits.readthedocs.io/en/latest/data_sharing/frdr.html>`_ and their `DMP Assistant <assistant.portagenetwork.ca>`_, a step-by-step tool for preparing data management tools.
-Researchers are highly recommended to develop their DMPS using this tool.
+`Portage <https://portagenetwork.ca/>`__ was launched by the Canadian Association of Research Libraries and works with libraries to enhance shared stewardship of data.
+This includes availing expertise such as research librarians and services and technologies such as the `Federated Research Data Repository <https://ubcbraincircuits.readthedocs.io/en/latest/data_sharing/frdr.html>`_ and the Portage `DMP Assistant <assistant.portagenetwork.ca>`_, a step-by-step tool for preparing data management tools.
+Researchers are highly recommended to develop their DMPs using this tool.

 Additional Resources
 ====================
 Metadata
 --------
 Metadata is data that describes data.
-Ideally, all datasets should be accompanied by at least the bare minimum of metadata that fully describes them to target audiences including lab members and external collaborators.
+Ideally, all datasets should be accompanied by, at minimum, metadata that fully describes the dataset such that lab members, external collaborators and preferably, any user, can reproduce or extend the study.

 Resources on research data metadata and metadata standards: